Yihe-Harry/DSA3101-Group-Project/GrpB_models/roi_prediction/README.md

+## Installation

+pip install -r `requirements.txt`

+Run `main.py` to run all scripts and get all the scripts.

+`model_optimization.py` returns a set of the best parameters.

 ## ROI Prediction using XGBoost model

 To tackle the task of ROI regression, this project proposes the use of XGBoost, particularly given the large dataset of 200,000 entries.
 Through the analysis conducted in the notebooks, XGBoost demonstrates superior flexibility and provides deeper insights into the key factors influencing ROI.
 One notable advantage is its feature importance plot, which effectively highlights the most influential variables, offering businesses and banks actionable insights on where to focus for future campaigns.